jdecaron/c19coalition/_organizations/paxafe.md

 layout: organization
 name: PAXAFE
 description: PAXAFE develops IoT solutions that monitor and communicate real-time location and environmental conditions of B2B shipments.
-This provides a central source of truth for all of the stakeholders in the value chain (PPE supplier, logistics courier, hospital) so that pickups and deliveries can be coordinated efficiently, and inventory is optimized towards its greatest use.
+They’re providing this information to all stakeholders in the PPE supply chain (PPE supplier, logistics courier, hospital) so that pickups and deliveries can be coordinated efficiently and inventory is optimized towards its greatest use.
 type:
   - other
 structure: corporate